Joshswooft/gradient-descent-talk-2022/README.md

 # Gradient Descent

 ## Description
 This project explores how we can use supervised learning to solve a regression problem; predict the sale price of a house given a particular age.
-The algorithm chosen here is gradient descent with univariant linear regression as a base model.
+The algorithm chosen here is gradient descent with univariant linear regression using the mean squared error as the cost function.

 ## Common Terms
 Gradient Descent is a machine learning algorithm which is used to find the local minima (or global minima in convex functions) of a given cost function.